-A love of meeting people and a passion for language, stories and writing, as well as a deep interest in humanism, and its history of free thinking, and a strong affinity with its principles of kindness, equality and good ethical values, led me to become a humanist wedding celebrant.
+A love of meeting people and a passion for language, story-telling and writing, as well as a deep interest in humanism, and its history of free thinking and connection with creative artists, led me to become a humanist wedding celebrant.
+I also hold a strong affinity with its principles of kindness, equality and good ethical values.

 As well as doing wedding, partnership and commitment ceremonies, I also do namings, which are a non-religious alternative to a christening.

 Having successfully been selected and trained with Humanists UK in 2014 (then known as the British Humanist Association), I passed just in time to write and conduct my first humanist wedding ceremony, for my brother and his beautiful bride, now my sister-in-law.

 Of course, the joke that I “married my brother” never gets old!
 I am lucky to have the loveliest sister-in-law in the world, who kindly trusted me to create their winter wedding ceremony.
 (From the film below, you can see how novice I was; I now always have the scripts firmly held in a proper presentation folder and my hair up.)
 Since their humanist wedding ceremony in 2014, I have had the honour and privilege of working with many different couples to create their dream humanist wedding ceremonies.
 As I have a teenage daughter, whom I have raised on my own, I usually work full-time hours in marketing/communications as we solely rely on my single income.
 So my work with couples, as well as the writing and research, is what happily takes up my free time (evenings and weekends).